Difference Between Django vs Rails

 Django is a free, open-source, high-performance web framework written in the popular, simple, flexible and comparatively easy-to-learn Python programming language.
 It adopts an MVC (Model View Controller) design pattern.
 Django seeks to simplify the development of high-end web applications.
 Ruby on Rails, commonly known by Rails, is also a web framework implemented in Ruby.
 Rails offer a perfect blend of features of object-oriented programming and dynamically typed syntax.

-Let us study much more about Django and Ruby on Rails in details:
+Let us study much more about Django and Ruby on Rails in detail:

 - The Django web framework was originally authored by Adrian Holovaty and Simon Willison in 2005, which is being maintained by DSF (Django Software Foundation).
 Since its release, thousands of programmers, beginners, and advanced users alike have used it, owing to its user-friendliness.